-Over the last 20 years, the
+Over the

-population in Falkirk has grown.
-This growth is more than double the national rate - from 143,340 in 1997 to 160,130 in 2017.
+last 20 years, the population in Falkirk has grown consistently, more than double the national rate - from 143,340 in 1997 to 160,130 in 2017.
 Despite growth, we know there are a number of groups within the population who are at significantly greater risk of entering or remaining in poverty, including:

 - Households affected by long term health problems or disabilities

-- Lone parent families
+- · Lone parent families

 - Larger families

 - Ethnic minority groups

-- Offenders and ex-offenders
+- · Offenders and ex-offenders

 - People affected by drug and alcohol use

 - Care experienced people

-talk about wanting children to eat right, and healthy food, but they are that expensive.
+and healthy food, but they are that expensive.